akhilgit19/PRIME10-DEVOPS/readme.txt

  1) Log in
 https://id.atlassian.com/manage-profile/security/api-token s
 2) Click Create API token.
-3) From the dialog that appears, enter a memorable and concise Label for your token and click Create.
+concise Label for your token and click Create.
 Step 4 - Run the Automation2 script and replace your token and username https://github.com/praveen1994dec/ShellScripting_Autom ation/blob/main/automation2.sh